Have you noticed the following symptoms?

 - Swollen gums

 If you are experiencing these symptoms, you may suffer from periodontal disease.
 Also known as gum disease, periodontal disease is an oral condition caused by bacteria in plaque.
 If the condition is not properly treated during its early stages, periodontal disease can lead to serious consequences including receding gums and the loss of teeth and bone.
-Our caring dentist, Dr. Brown, provides periodontal treatment in Germantown, Tennessee to help you improve your oral health.
+Our caring dentist, Dr. Brown, can provide periodontal treatment in Germantown, Tennessee, to help you improve your oral health.

 We may recommend periodontal treatment if your smile is affected by gum disease.
-Periodontal treatment may include deep cleanings, called scaling and root planing, that are designed to remove bacteria, plaque, and infected tissue.
+Periodontal treatment may include deep cleanings, called scaling and root planing, that are designed to remove bacteria, plaque and infected tissue.
 Scaling and root planing can halt the progress of the disease and encourage the growth of healthy gum tissue.
 We may recommend other types of periodontal treatment if needed.
-If you believe that you may suffer from periodontal disease, we encourage you to contact us today at JC Brown DDS to learn more about periodontal treatment and to schedule your next visit.
+If you believe that you may suffer from periodontal disease, we encourage you to contact JC Brown, DDS, today at 901-758-1000 to learn more about periodontal treatment and to schedule your next visit.

 Our dentist can heal your mouth of gum disease when we use our Nd: YAG free-running pulsed laser to perform surgical gum procedures.
 This approach to treating gum disease is very beneficial for our patients because the use of a dental laser offers some of the following advantages over traditional gum surgery: